SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ```
 and you should be able to interact with the gripper.

-You can adjust additional parameters in the driver's `schunk.launch.py` file, such as the frequencies of the 'joint_states' or the 'state' topics.
+You can adjust additional parameters in the driver's `schunk.launch.py` file, such as the frequencies of the `joint_states` or the `state` topics.

 | topic             | parameter frequency                                  |
 | ------            | ------                                               |
 | state             | state_frq (1.0 Hz - ca. 60 Hz)                       |
 | joint_states      | rate                                                 |

-**Note:** The 'state' topic will always publish the fastest rate.
+**Note:** The `state` topic will always publish the fastest rate.
 All other topics publish either at a slower rate or at the same rate, even if a faster rate is specified in the launch file.
-Actions always publish at the same rate as the 'state'.
+Actions always publish at the same rate as the `state`.

 **Note:** There is also a namespace.
 It is recommended to set the model name as the namespace when using a single gripper.
 If you use multiple grippers of the same model, you can also utilize different namespaces.